akgoode/tic-tac-toe/README.md

 http://akgoode.github.io/tic-tac-toe

+User Experience:
+Upon page load, the user is presented with two options: Sign Up or Sign In.
+The game will not work without being signed in so the first visit to the site the user must sign up and then sign in to play the game.
+Upon sign-in, the user will have some more options in their control panel.
+They can create a game, change their password, sign out, and

 1/21/17:  Started creating the game logic.
 By the end of the day I was able to mimic a game in node by hardcoding in test moves.
 The game could tell when there was a winning condition in the game board.
 I had horizontal, diagonal, and vertical win cases completed by today.